 St. Catherine's Hill (51.0456°N, -1.3050°W)

 Finish your trip with the climb up St. Catherine's Hill, overlooking the Itchen Valley.
-The summit has an Iron Age hill fort and a mizmaze—a turf labyrinth cut into the chalk, of unknown origin.
-Walking it is supposed to bring good luck.
-I do it every visit.
+The summit has an Iron Age hill fort and a mizmaze—a turf labyrinth cut into the chalk, of unknown origin and purpose.
+Walking it is supposed to bring good luck, or at least make you dizzy.
+I do it every visit, just in case.

 The beech trees on top turn brilliant gold in late October.
-The views across Winchester and the Downs beyond are worth the 100-metre climb.
-On clear autumn afternoons, the light turns everything golden an hour before sunset.
+The views across Winchester and the Downs beyond are worth the 100-metre climb, especially on clear autumn afternoons when the light turns everything golden an hour before sunset.
+You can see the cathedral spire, the river, and the hills rolling away into Hampshire.

 Evening: The Black Boy